-Comparative Literature Ph.D. candidate Dana Linda knew she had entered into a new realm of her studies of the Caribbean when she found herself in a Cuban library reading books by candlelight during hurricane season.
+Comparative Literature Ph.D. graduate Dana Linda knew she had entered into a new realm of her studies of the Caribbean when she found herself in a Cuban library reading books by candlelight during hurricane season.

 And this was at the very beginning of her research.